Multiverse as an ensemble of stable and unstable Universes: Discussion and conclusions

 \section{Discussion and conclusions}

-The problem how the process of expansion of an universe and its decay process affect together on this universe is analyzed in Sec.
+The problem how the process of an expansion of a universe and its decay process affect together on this universe is analyzed in Sec.
 3. The possible result of these combined processes is characterized by the condition (\ref{main}).
-The obvious next step of considerations performed in Sec.
-3 and Sec.
-4 is to apply results obtained therein to analyze the possible future behavior of the universe with unstable vacuum.
-In the case of very late times it can be done inserting into (\ref{main}), eg. the present value of the Hubble expansion rate $H(t) = H(t_{0}) = H_{0}$ and the late time asymptotic form of the decay rate ${\it\Gamma}(t)$ given by relations (\ref{G(t)}) and (\ref{c-i}),
+The obvious next step in the considerations in Sc.
+3 and 4 is to apply the results obtained in them to the analysis of the possible future fate of the universe with an unstable vacuum.
+In the case of very late times assuming that the lifetime of the metastable false vacuum is shorter by at least a few or even much more orders than the age of our Universe it can be done by inserting into (\ref{main}), eg. the present value of the Hubble expansion rate $H(t) = H(t_{0}) = H_{0}$ and the late time asymptotic form of the decay rate ${\it\Gamma}_{M}(t)$ given by relations (\ref{G(t)-as}) and (\ref{c-i}),

-where the the coefficient $c_{3}$ in (\ref{G(t)}) is neglected, and assuming that $t=t_{0}$, (where $t_{0}$ is the age of the our Universe).
+where the the coefficient $c_{3}$ in (\ref{G(t)-as}) is neglected, and assuming that $t=t_{0}$, (where $t_{0}$ is the age of the our Universe).
 The only problem is to choose the appropriate value of $\lambda$ in (\ref{c-i}).
-If to choose $\lambda$ appearing in the case of the decays into two particles, that is, $\lambda = 1/2$ (see, eg. \cite{goldberger}) , then inserting into (\ref{main}) the present values of $H_{0}$ and $t_{0}$ \cite{pdg-2014} one obtains that
+If to choose $\lambda$ appearing in the case of the decays into two particles, that is, $\lambda = 1/2$ (see, eg. \cite{goldberger}) , then inserting the present values of $H_{0}$ and $t_{0}$ \cite{pdg-2020} into (\ref{main}) one obtains that